All Blacks Next match

 He made his All Blacks debut in 2012 aged 20 and helped the Chiefs to back-to-back Investec Super Rugby titles in 2012 and 2013.
 A devastating tackler and scavenger, he has continued to take his game to new levels in recent seasons.

-In last year’s Investec Rugby Championship victory over South Africa in Pretoria, Cane fractured his neck and faced months of recovery post-surgery.
-He made a much-anticipated return to the Chiefs this year for their last five Investec Super Rugby matches, helping the team through to the Quarter Finals.
+In the 2018 Investec Rugby Championship victory over South Africa in Pretoria, Cane fractured his neck and faced months of recovery post-surgery.
+He made a much-anticipated return to the Chiefs in 2019 for their last five Investec Super Rugby matches, helping the team through to the Quarter Finals.

 Sam Cane NEWSView all